Rangi42/polishedcrystal/docs/lz_format.md

 - `LZ_COPY_REVERSED`: copy bytes in reverse order (the address points at the first byte to copy; it decrements each byte).
 - `LZ_COPY_FLIPPED`: like normal copy, then bit-reverse each byte (e.g. `0xaf` → `0xf5`).

+### LZ77-style overlap

+Copy sources may overlap with the region being written.
+The decompressor reads from the output buffer one byte at a time, so a copy offset of `−1` with length `N` replicates the last emitted byte `N` times (similar to `LZ_REPEAT`).
+More generally, when the copy source is closer than `count` bytes, the pattern repeats with a period equal to the distance.
+The compressor exploits this for periodic patterns that `LZ_REPEAT` (period 1) and `LZ_ALTERNATE` (period 2) cannot express.

 ## Extended opcodes (`0xfc`–`0xfe`) (customization)

 Polished Crystal defines additional commands using single-byte “extended opcode” headers: